-Bacon just got a whole lot more delicious with a delicious maple glaze!
-Made with a sweet and slightly spicy glaze and chopped walnuts--this is an easy, irresistible recipe for candied bacon.
+Made with a sweet and slightly spicy maple glaze and chopped walnuts, Candied Maple Bacon is an easy, irresistible breakfast recipe that is guaranteed to impress.

+- Insanely Delicious.
 Maple syrup, spices, and chopped nuts transform bacon from simply being smokey and savory to smokey, savory, sweet, and a bit spicy.
-As the bacon bakes, the glaze gets gooey, and sticky and helps the bacon to crisp up to an irresistible texture.
+As the maple glazed bacon bakes, the glaze gets gooey, and sticky and helps the bacon to crisp up to an irresistible texture.

 How to Make Candied Bacon